3 days MOT/FIMOT-E

 - People of Quality department or aftersales technical analysis may also be interested.

-- To understand the physical phenomena causing engine parts damage, the phenomena being thermal, mechanical, thermo-mechanical or tribologic ones.
+- This course provides an understanding of the physical phenomena causing engine parts damage, the phenomena being thermal, mechanical, thermo-mechanical or tribologic ones.
 The theoretical aspect is punctuated with examples of damaged parts - pictures or real parts.

-- To have elements to diagnose the possible origin of a damage problem of an engine component.
+- diagnose the possible origin of a damage problem of an engine component,

-- To be able to talk with tests and laboratory specialists to direct parts analysis and the validation tests to be performed.
+- talk with tests and laboratory specialists to direct parts analysis and the validation tests to be performed,

-- To be able to suggest solutions likely to solve the problem.
+- suggest solutions likely to solve the problem.

 Ways and means